zeeshan-amjad/Data-Structures/C-style-Linked-List/README.md

 * push_after - inserts an element after a pointed node.
 * delete - deletes first occurrence of a node with given key.
 * delete_pos - deletes nth node where n is zero indexed.
 * swap - swaps two nodes by link.
+* search - searches for an element.
+* getMid - returns middle element of list.
+* getNode - returns Nth node element of list.
+* getNodeFromEnd - returns Nth node from the end.
 * print - prints contents of the list.

 Refer code for detailed description.